andrewCodeDev/Fluent/README.md

 ```
 Immutable:

 digit          - returns optional integer parsed from string
+differenceWith - returns set diference between acquired slice and given slice
 float          - returns optional floating-point number parsed from string
+getToken       - extract a token given a set of delimiters
+intersectWith  - returns set intersection between acquired slice and given slice
 isDigit        - check if string only contains digits
 isAlpha        - check if string only contains alphabetic characters
 isSpaces       - check if string only contains whitespace
 isLower        - check if string only contains alphabetic lower case
 isUpper        - check if string only contains alphabetic upper case
 isHex          - check if string only contains hexidecimal characters
 isASCII        - check if string only contains ASCII characters
 isPrintable    - check if string only contains printable characters
 isAlnum        - check if string only contains alpha numeric characters
+unionWith      - returns set intersection between acquired slice and given slice

 Mutable: